 Deep vein thrombosis or pulmonary embolism after vascular or general surgery

 A deep vein thrombosis (DVT) is a blood clot that forms in a deep vein, usually in the legs.
-A pulmonary embolism (PE) is a condition that occurs when an artery in your lung becomes blocked.
-In most cases, it is caused by a blood clot that becomes dislodged then travels to the lungs and blocks blood flow.
+A pulmonary embolism (PE) is a condition that occurs when an artery in your lungs becomes blocked.
+In most cases, it is caused by a dislodged blood clot that travels to the lungs and blocks blood flow.
 A DVT may lead to a PE.
-This measure evaluates general and vascular surgical procedures.

 PE and DVT are both serious potential complications of any surgery.
 Though not all PEs and DVTs are preventable, some of them are.
 It is our goal to minimize the number of preventable post-operative PEs and DVTs.

 At Northwestern Memorial Hospital, we have procedures in place to avoid these complications.
 The two most important things we do are to prescribe anticoagulant medication (blood thinners) and, when medication is not an option, to have patients wear compression boots.
 The medication thins the blood, and compression boots squeeze the bottom of the legs to keep the blood flowing.
 Both of these treatments help prevent clots from forming.